samuelmusser/safetyLightRepo/README.md

 The safety light software handles taking in voltages from a thermistor and calculating the average temperature based on this, generating a unique identification number, scheduling wait times between measurements, and sending the data to the receiver.
 The receiver software handles storing temperature data from each saftey light, deciding the wait-time value for the safety lights and message to send to the road sign, and sending the wait-time value to the safety lights.

 ## Usage
 For the current set up, assuming hardware is assembled accordingly, both the receiver and safety light devices need to have the software downloaded onto them from a computer to run.
 We used the arduino online IDE to create and run the software on the device.
+After downloading once, the devices should simply need to be hooked up to a power source to run correctly.

-Libraries Used:
+## Libraries Used:
 1. Standard C libraries
 2. Arduino LoRa library by sandeepmistry (MIT LICENSE)